rishabhkesarwanii/hackathon_api/README.md

 | `reward_prize`      | `decimal` | **Required**.
 The prize money to be awarded to the winners of the hackathon     |
 | `Authorization`      | `string` | **Required**.
 A valid access token for an authenticated user.  |

+Lets you create a new hackathon, all fields except Token(Header) should be passed in "Body: form-data"
+#####
+While creating a hackathon user of 3 choices for type_of_submission: Link, image, file

 #### Edit a Particular Hackathons